StidlTorres1/RAPIQUE-C-Version--VideoQualityAssessment/README.md

 - conda activate video_processing
 - pip install psutil
 - python ui.py
+- Move the .dll libtorch(pytorch) files into the root directory (rapique_ui)
+- Replace the mainRAPIQUEE.cu in srcCuda project by mainRAPIQUEE_.cu located in the rapique_ui and re compile it.
+- Copy the .exec file generated in srcCuda/x64/Debug/srcCuda.exec  and paste it into the rapique_ui folder.

 ## Usage
 - Load .mp4 videos with the Load Videos button